-Located at Fontana Village Community Center, the After School Program provides homework assistance, tutorial assistance, and partnerships with various youth groups designed to teach responsible decision making.
+Located in the Rosedale and Garden Village areas, the After School Programs provide homework assistance, tutorial assistance, and partnerships with various youth groups designed to teach responsible decision making.
 Initiatives with local schools enable parents to work more effectively with children.
 Students can also gain their service learning hours.

 CAN educates individuals and families enabling them to reach their financial goals and solve their financial problems through budget counseling.